Thursday, March 1, 2012

 Twist and Shout (1963) - "The Beatles" [original version by the Top Notes released in 1961]

-The Beatles' galvanic cover of "Twist and Shout" leaves the tame original version by Philadelphia R&B group the Top Notes in the dust.
+The Beatles' galvanic cover of "Twist and Shout" obliterates the tame original version by Philadelphia R&B group the Top Notes.
 John Lennon turned in one of his best vocal performances on the song.
-He put tons of passion and soul into his larynx-shredding lead vocals.
+He infused tons of passion and soul into his larynx-shredding lead vocals.
 In an interview for The Beatles Anthology, legendary music producer George Martin said that Lennon recorded his vocals for the song in two takes and had no voice left when he was done.
-The only cover I've heard that even comes close to touching it is the Isley Brothers' version, which was released a year before the Beatles' cover.
-In fact, the Beatles emulated the Isley Brothers' stellar arrangement of the song, but improved on it, which was no small feat.
+The only cover I've heard that comes close to touching it is the Isley Brothers' version, which was released a year before the Beatles' cover.
+In fact, the Beatles emulated the Isley Brothers' stellar arrangement of the song and improved on it, which was no small feat.

 "Hazy Shade of Winter" (1987) - The Bangles [original version titled "A Hazy Shade of Winter" by Simon & Garfunkel released in 1966]

 The Bangles bring a sense of urgency to this classic Simon & Garfunkel song.
-Simon & Garfunkel's original is also excellent, and I really dig both versions.
-However, I enjoy listening to the Bangles' rendition a bit more.
-The cover just has so much raw energy and is also quite poignant.
+The legendary music duo's original is also excellent, and I really dig both versions.
+However, I enjoy listening to the Bangles' rendition just a bit more.
+Their cover possesses so much raw energy and is also quite poignant.
 The band definitely did the song justice and then some.
-The Bangles' version was featured on the soundtrack for the cautionary teen drama Less Than Zero in 1987.
-Many props to Paul Simon for penning this incredible track.
+The Bangles' version was featured on the soundtrack for the cautionary drama Less Than Zero in 1987.

 Download at Amazon